-This past weekend, I had the opportunity to attend a “work retreat” with Joy Canupp, a women’s Christian leadership coach/speaker and the creator behind Leading with Joy.
+This past weekend, I had the opportunity to attend a “work retreat” with Joy Canupp, a women’s Christian leadership coach/speaker and the creator behind Simply Joy.
 It was AWESOME.

 The point of the weekend was for creators, writers, business leaders, etc. to come together for a time of productivity and shared learning.
 We stayed in Joy’s vacation home in the mountains of NC, and the 100+-year-old house had so much character and so much space to spread out and work.
 (The electric heated blanket on my bed and the hot tea selection also made my stay super cozy).

 Throughout the Thursday-lunch to Saturday-lunch event, there were over 14 hours of individual, uninterrupted work time scheduled, and it was glorious.
 I was able to pray, plan, dream, and write for the year ahead, jotting down ideas and checking things off my to-do list.
 I started nailing down ideas for Admin April 2019 (see 2018’s resources here), scheduled this month’s freebies (10 Commandments activities, Bible skills games, and Valentine resources coming at you soon!), and made plans to connect with new vendors for the DKM Marketplace.

 There were also times of intentional conversation/Q&A among the participants, where we asked questions about each other’s favorite organizational tools, business practices, and hopes for our ministries.
 It was a great time of sharing what I know and learning from what others know.